mautic/user-documentation/docs/segments/manage_segments.rst

 * **Not empty** - A value exists in the field on the Contact record.

-* **Like** - This operator isn't supported in date or date-time fields, and shouldn’t be used.
+* **Like** - This operator isn't supported in date or date-time fields, don't use it.

-* **Not like** - This operator isn't supported in date or date-time fields, and shouldn’t be used.
+* **Not like** - This operator isn't supported in date or date-time fields, don't use it.

 * **Regexp** - Segment includes Contacts with values that match the specified regular expression pattern.
-If you aren't proficient with regular expression, don’t use this operator.
+If you aren't proficient with regular expression, don't use this operator.

-* **Not regexp** - Segment includes Contacts with values that don’t match the specified regular expression pattern.
-If you aren't proficient with regular expressions, don’t use this operator.
+* **Not regexp** - Segment includes Contacts with values that don't match the specified regular expression pattern.
+If you aren't proficient with regular expressions, don't use this operator.

 * **Starts with** - Segment includes Contacts whose field values begin with the specified numbers.
-These filter values should generally reference years (or years and months).
+These filter values should generally reference years, or years and months.

   *For example, A value of 19 matches any Contacts whose field value has a year in the 1900^s.
 A value of 200 matches Contacts with a year value between 2000 and 2009 and a value of 2020-11 matches Contacts with a field value in November 2020.*

 * **Ends with** - Segment includes Contacts whose field values end with the specified numbers.
-These filter values should generally reference days (or months and days).
+These filter values should generally reference days, or months and days.

   *For example, A value of 1 matches anyone whose field value is on the 1^st, 21^st, or 31^st of any month but a value of 01 matches the 1 st of a month.
 A value of 01-01 finds Contacts whose value is for January 1 of any year.*